rahulvyas11/Simple-List-App/README.md

 2. Open Android Studio.
 3. Click on File -> Open and navigate to the cloned directory.
 4. Select the project and click OK.

+If while Building you see this message: Could not determine the dependencies of task ':app:compileDebugJavaWithJavac'.
+> SDK location not found.
+Please right click on app-> select New -> Resource Bundle -> Name it local and paste the following code adjusting for your username:
+`sdk.dir=/Users/username/Android/sdk` (For Mac)
+`sdk.dir = C://Users//USERNAME//AppData//Local//Android//sdk`
+And ensure you sync and build the project
 To run the app on an Android device or emulator:

 1. Open Android Studio: Launch Android Studio and open the project you have cloned.